lcnetdev/scriptshifter/doc/hooks.md

 - `ctx.dest_ls`: destination token list.
 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.
-- `ctx.src_tk`: the matching input token.
-- `ctx.dest_tk`: the transliterated sting to be added to the output.
-- `ctx.match`: whether there was a match.
-This is always `False` here and will have no consequence if changed.

 #### Output